Key publications

 Research interests

-The research of Professor Uhlen is focused on data-drive life science, including systems biology and precision medicine ranging from basic research in human and microbial biology to more applied research, including clinical applications in cancer, infectious diseases, cardiovascular diseases, autoimmune diseases and neurobiology.
-The research has resulted in more than 650 publications with a current h-index of 122 (Google Scholar).
+His research is focused on protein science, antibody engineering and precision medicine and range from basic research in human and microbial biology to more applied research, including clinical applications in cancer, infectious diseases, cardiovascular diseases, autoimmune diseases and neurobiology.
+The research has resulted in more than 750 publications.
 His group was the first to describe a number of innovations in science including:

 Group members